OSB Boards

 Filter Products

-In terms of its appearance, OSB boards typically feature a particoloured and rough surface due to the fact that the outer wood strips are laid in a criss-cross manner to enforce the product's strength and durability.
+In terms of its appearance, OSB boards typically feature a particoloured and rough surface since the outer wood strips are laid in a criss-cross manner to enforce the product's strength and durability.

 What is OSB Wood Sheet Used For?